Contrarian Vintage Notes

 Winemaker Matt Trevisan swore he would never make a white wine.
 Contrary to that, the summer heat of Paso Robles begged him for a refreshing wine to consume during the day.
-Our white blend was born in 2002 and from there evolved to an interesting blend utilizing Estate grenache blanc and picpoul blanc.
+Our white blend was born in 2002 and from there evolved through many white varietals to finally settle on Estate planted Viognier, Grenache blanc and Picpoul blanc.

 40% Grenache blanc, 37% Viognier, 23% Picpoul blanc